BSEE Bureau of Safety and Environmental Enforcem : Monitors Gulf of Mexico Oil and Gas Activities in Response to Hurricane Delta

 NEW ORLEANS - Bureau of Safety and Environmental Enforcement (BSEE) has activated the Hurricane Response Team and is monitoring offshore oil and gas operations on platforms and rigs in the Gulf of Mexico as a result of Hurricane Delta.
 The team works with offshore operators and other state and federal agencies until operations return to normal and the hurricane is no longer a threat to Gulf of Mexico oil and gas activities.

-Personnel have been evacuated from seven rigs (non-dynamically positioned), equivalent to 70 percent of the 10 rigs of this type currently operating in the Gulf.
+No personnel are evacuated from rigs (non-dynamically positioned), currently operating in the Gulf.
 Rigs can include several types of offshore drilling facilities including jackup rigs, platform rigs, all submersibles and moored semisubmersibles.

-A total of one dynamically positioned rig remains off location out of the hurricane's projected path as a precaution.
-This number represents 5.88 percent of the 17 dynamically positioned rigs currently operating in the Gulf.
+All dynamically positioned rigs that moved off location for Hurricane Delta are back on location in the Gulf.
 Dynamically positioned rigs maintain their location while conducting well operations by using thrusters and propellers.
 These rigs are not moored to the seafloor; therefore, they can move off location in a relatively short time frame.
 Personnel remain on-board and return to the location once the hurricane has passed.

 As part of the evacuation process, personnel activate the applicable shut-in procedure, which can frequently be accomplished from a remote location.
 This involves closing the sub-surface safety valves located below the surface of the ocean floor to prevent the release of oil or gas, effectively shutting in production from wells in the Gulf and protecting the marine and coastal environments.
 Shutting-in oil and gas production is a standard procedure conducted by industry for safety and environmental reasons.